-Reviewing a third-party deliverable, the overall design and content was subpar for this particular organization.
-Digging into the SCORM package, we rebuilt the entire Course using sound visual design and appropriate adult learning theories along with the elements of the original that were satisfactoy.
+Reviewing a third-party deliverable, the overall design and content were subpar for this particular organization.
+Digging into the SCORM package, we rebuilt the entire Course using sound visual design and appropriate adult learning theories along with the elements of the original that were satisfactory.

 Taking an entirely different approach to corporate training, the Phishing prototype/proof of concept was built to demonstrate to a new business unit leader what could be produced internally versus spending money on a generic, over-the-counter product.